Carb Cycling While Flexible Dieting

 This is based on your body’s need for carbs and not just on some fixed schedule.
 There’s no need to even use the word carb cycling because with flexible dieting it’s already built into the equation.

-The Flexible Dieting formula uses your activity level as a key factor in determining how many carbs to eat on a given day as part of your personal TDEE.
+The Macro Counting formula uses your activity level as a key factor in determining how many carbs to eat on a given day as part of your personal TDEE.

 - On a rest day, a flexible dieter would eat FEWER carbs because the body needs less energy to operate.